PadSplit Aligns Incentives To Grow Profits

 How does PadSplit ensure a quality experience for residents?
 And convince owners that their properties will be well maintained?
 There are a few different approaches:

-• Basic screening processes: Atticus explains: “We are looking at income verification, identity verification, and background checks on every Member that comes in.”
+• Basic screening processes: Atticus explains: “We are looking at income verification, identity verification, and background screenings (where available) on every Member that comes in.”
 Owners and residents create profiles on the PadSplit platform and can give ratings and shout-outs, providing transparency and accountability.

 • Fire safety: Atticus explains this is the “biggest existential risk in a shared housing situation.”
 PadSplit not only complies with basic HUD standards, but it also goes above and beyond by implementing additional fire safety measures like no deadbolts on doors, smoke detectors in individual bedrooms, and kitchen appliances with automatic fire suppression.